Nams2/Yelp/README.md

 * [+] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
     Hint: This is just a UISearchBar that is set as the navigationItem.titleView
 * [+] Optional: Infinite scroll for restaurant results
-* [ ] Optional: Implement map view of restaurant results
+* [+] Optional: Implement map view of restaurant results [Implemeted this in the detail view controller page.
+When you clieck a restrauant name then restuarant details with the location on map is shown.]

 Filter page.
 Unfortunately, not all the filters in the real Yelp App, are supported in the Yelp API.
 * [+] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).